 Adding Max Pass

 ...Which is also recommend beyond a shadow of doubt.
 You can grab fastpasses for any fastpass capable attraction in either of the parks no matter where you are as long as you’ve entered the parks.
 Unlike WDW, where you have to reserve your fastpasses months in advance, you can get all your fastpasses the same day in DLR.
-Fastpasses that run out first are Space Mountain, Radiator Springs Racers, Guardians of the Galaxy, Indiana Jones, Star Tours, and Smugglers Run.
+Fastpasses that run out first are Space Mountain, Radiator Springs Racers, Guardians of the Galaxy, Indiana Jones, and Star Tours.
 HOT TIP: If the line is long for Small World, check to see the fastpass return.
 It’s often an immediate return even if the line is a half hour long.

 Upgrading to Premiere pass for WDW passholders